-Evaluation by K Grant of ASE revealed evidence of previous truncation across the site, but no finds or features of archaeological interest related to either medieval backland or other activity.
+Evaluation by I Hogg of ASE revealed no finds or features of archaeological interest

-Evaluation by C Russel of ASE revealed that the site had been previously stripped and levelled almost certainly during construction of the works, and no finds or features of archaeological interest were discovered.
+Evaluation by G Sheehan of ASE revealed that the central and southern part of the site had been subject to moderate truncation resulting from the construction of the pavilion and associated car park.
+A small, probably modern pit survived within that area but no other finds or features of archaeological interest were recorded.

 Evaluation by S Stevens of ASE revealed no finds or features of archaeological interest.

 Evaluation by C Carvey of ASE revealed no archaeological finds or features.
 A thick, slightly organic buried former topsoil suggests that the site was probably previously part of the nearby heathland, although no preserved organics were encountered.

 Second phase of evaluation, by H Nicholls and J Cook of ASE following an initial evaluation in 2015 (SyAC 100, 287).
 No archaeological finds or features were revealed as a sequence of contaminated modern made-ground deposits, directly overlying truncated natural geology, was present across this area of the site.

 Evaluation by I Hogg of ASE revealed a series of north-east/south-west aligned Roman ditches, one of which had an associated fence line running along the ditch bottom.
 This feature probably dates to the 1st century AD and stratigraphic evidence suggests that there was at least one, and possibly two, additional phases of similarly aligned boundary ditches at the site.
 A modest assemblage of finds suggest that the ditches may have been associated with a nearby settlement and one pit produced a fairly large quantity of hammerscale, indicative of smithing activity in the area.